KevinBian107/ensemble-imbalanced-data/README.md

   frameborder="0"
 ></iframe>

 These two data frame both contain information that we need, particularly in the `nutrition` column (use for numerical input), and a few of the other catagorical columns such as `tags`, `description`, and `name`.
+The next section would go more in depth into the transformation on each of the column to prepare for the modeling phase.

 # Data Cleaning, Transformation, and EDA
 [Back to Catalog](#content-for-this-project)